SharkBait80/GrandmasRecipes/README.md

 This is a AWS Lambda project that is used as a custom authorizer to validate tokens issued using the tokens project.
 By configuring API Gateway to use this as a custom authorizer, you can take load off your web servers/reverse proxies by offloading AuthZ using this AWS Lambda function.

+### *What are the key libraries/dependencies/NuGet pacakges?*

+Remember, we're dealing with security so as far as possible, we want to use standard libraries and not roll our own.
+The ones that we are using in this project are:

+* Microsoft.IdentityModel.Tokens

+* System.IdentityModel.Tokens.Jwt

+Of course, we are dealing with AWS so the AWS SDK for .NET is going to be used.

+* AWSSDK.Core
+* AWSSDK.SimpleSystemsManagement

+Building AWS serverless applications with for .NET are a lot easier once you have imported the object model libraries:

+* Amazon.Lambda.APIGatewayEvents
+* Amazon.Lambda.Core
+* Amazon.Lambda.Serialization.Json
+* Amazon.Lambda.AspNetCoreServer

 ![](CustomAuth.png)